ditrit/lidy-js/DOCUMENTATION.md

 person:
   _map:
     name: string
-  _optional:
+  _mapFacultative:
     age: int
     birthYear: int
     wealth: float
   _min: 2
 ```

-In the above example, in the yaml map matched by `person`, at least **one** of the three optional entries must be provided.
+In the above example, in the yaml map matched by `person`, at least **one** of the three facultative entries must be provided.

 ###### \_max